robinmamie/uww_referee_info/README.md

 Run the script like so:

-    python int_referees.py list.pdf
+    python int_referees.py

-where `list.pdf` is the filename of the official UWW referee list.
-The latest list can be [downloaded here](https://uww.org/development/referees).

-This script produces the file `int_referees.csv`.
+This script produces the file `int_referees.csv`, the result of the parsing/scraping, and `list.pdf`, which is the official referees' list downloaded from the UWW website.

 The scraping takes a while: the requests were not parallelized to avoid DoSing the Athena system/being IP-banned.